 Practice exams are available on a variety of platforms.
+But it’s always best to use official past exams.
 The best place to look is the College Board website’s AP Course and Exam pages.
 Each course section includes tests from years past and sample FRQs (and responses).

-While the testing material will understandably differ from year to year, taking a timed practice test is an excellent way to see if you can effectively communicate key AP course concepts in a time-limited manner before test day.
-To help a practice exam emulate the real thing as much as possible, don’t forget to set the stage.
+While the exact questions will differ from year to year, taking a timed practice test is an excellent way to see if you can effectively communicate key AP course concepts in a time-limited manner before test day.
+To ensure your practice exam emulates the real thing as much as possible, don’t forget to set the stage.
 Clear your desk, minimize distractions, set a timer and try to keep to the time limit.

 Study to Suit Your Learning Style

 You can design the best study guide ever and slog your way through a dozen practice tests.
 But if you don’t build an AP study plan that honors your unique learning style, the results may disappoint.

 Are you a visual learner?
 Studies show that about 65% of the population falls into this category.

 If so, don’t listen to recorded lessons about the study material.
 Instead, strategically adapt your approach.

 For instance, visual learners might prefer to draw brainstorming maps to get their thoughts out on paper.
 Or they may benefit from watching videos that cover the concepts they need to know.
 Those who learn best by reading or writing might find it beneficial to re-read course materials and make in-depth study guides, transcribing the information as they go.